biancarosa/biancarosa/README.md

 #### ... what I do
 - 💓 Open source.
 - 💚 Tech Lead of an SRE team at [@stone-payments](https://github.com/stone-payments) and commited to making an impact on our clients lives through technology.
-- 🥰 I am mentor at [@training-center/mentoria](https://github.com/training-center/mentoria) when I have free time.
+- 🥰 I am a mentor at [@training-center/mentoria](https://github.com/training-center/mentoria) when I have free time.
 - ✨ [@pythonrio](https://github.com/pythonrio), [@pyladies](https://github.com/pyladies), [@pyladies-brazil](https://github.com/pyladies-brazil), [@pyladiesrio](https://github.com/pyladiesrio) member and community organizer.

 #### ... my background